joshnewans/foxglove-joystick/README.md

 ## Contributions

-Thanks to [rgov](https://github.com/rgov) for creating [this repo](https://github.com/ARMADAMarineRobotics/studio-extension-gamepad) which I originally worked on this project from before rewriting it mostly from scratch.
+Thanks to [rgov](https://github.com/rgov) for creating [this repo](https://github.com/ARMADAMarineRobotics/studio-extension-gamepad) which I originally worked on this project from before rewriting it mostly from scratch (but have retained [useGamepads.ts](src/hooks/useGamepad.ts)).